 |---|---|---|---|

 The funder address is the actual address holding your funds on Polymarket.
-When using proxy wallets, the signing key differs from the funded address.
+When using proxy or deposit wallets, the signing key differs from the funded address.

 Python Authentication Setup